Creating an effective link post #blogging

 Like I’ve done with this post, an effective link post starts with an introduction and perhaps some back story and what you can expect to learn from this link post.
 An introduction doesn’t have to be long, perhaps just a sentence or two explaining how and why the links were chosen.

 Subheadings make your post easier to skim-read.
 The subheadings also are hooks to pull the reader back into reading the post.
 Subheadings are also an indication to the search engines what the post is about as generally they are H2 and H3 tags.
 You can easily add subheadings by using the Kitchen Sink Button.
-Just highlight the subheading on a line of it’s own and then chose the size.
-If you can’t see the paragraph option as seen in label three on the image below, then you need to locate the Kitchen sink button on the post dashboard – see step one.
+Just highlight the subheading on a line of its own and then chose the size.
+If you can’t see the paragraph option as seen in label three on the image below, then you need to locate the Kitchen sink button on the post dashboard – see image below.

 The title and the link

 Add the title of the link, then the link and then 2 or 3 sentences about the link.
 What you write should make the reader want to click through and read the original post.
-Sometimes you can take a quote from the post you are linking too and that will be okay for your reader to get the gist of what the link is about.
+Sometimes you can take a quote from the post you are linking to and that will be okay for your reader to get the gist of what the link is about.

 An opinion about the link content is acceptable and so is a quick summary of the content presented in the post.
 Indicate if the links are ranked in a particular order –